unibo-spe/spe-slides/content/12-multiplatform/_index.md

     * notice the usage of `readFileSync` to read a file as a string in one shot
     * notice the exploitation of common code for parsing the string into a `Table` (namely, `parseAsCSV`)
     * notice the `js("...")` magic function
-        + it allows to write JS code directly in Kotlin
+        + it allows JS code to be written directly in Kotlin
-        + the provided string should contain bare JS code, the compiler will output "as-is"
+        + the provided string should contain bare JS code, which the compiler will output as-is
         + it's a way to fill the abstraction gap on JS
         + we use it to create a JS object on the fly, to provide optional parameters to `readFileSync`